harshgadodia/harshgadodia/_pages/quotes.md

 - "Though we travel the world over to find the beautiful, we must carry it with us, or we find it not."
 (Ralph Waldo Emerson)

 - "I was born here.
 I had the audacity of equality" (Hasan Minhaj)

+- "Reality has a well known liberal bias" (Stephen Colbert)